 B i o g r a p h y

-Harrison Sheckler, a student at the University of Arizona, is currently working toward his Masters in Piano Performance degree under the direction of Professor Jeffrey Biegel.
+Harrison Sheckler, (b.
+April 23rd, 1996), a student at the University of Arizona, is currently working toward his Masters in Piano Performance degree under the direction of Professor Jeffrey Biegel.
 Sheckler holds a Bachelors in Piano Performance Degree from the Cincinnati College-Conservatory of Music where he studied with Professor Soyeon Kate Lee and a Masters of Music in Piano Performance degree from the Brooklyn College Conservatory of Music where he studied with Professor Jeffrey Biegel.

 Harrison began piano lessons in Charles City, IA at the age of six with local piano instructor, Sarah Jensen.
 He spent nearly a decade studying piano and competing in state and national competitions under the direction of Dr. Suzanne Torkelson at Wartburg College, Waverly, IA.
 Harrison attended his first year of college at Wartburg where he studied with additional piano faculty including Dr. Ted Reuter.
 He also accompanied the St. Elizabeth's Chorale, under the direction of Dr. Karen Black and played violin in the Wartburg Symphony and Chamber Orchestras conducted by Dr. Daniel Kaplunas.
 He has collaborated, participated in masterclasses, and received additional instruction from notable artists such as Christopher O'Riley, Alexander Korsantia, Timothy Brown, Kevin Olson, Dr. Robin Guy, Gabrielius Alekna, Maestro Aik Khai Pung, Jimmy Brière, Dr. Kristín Jónína Taylor, Dr. Ran Dank, Lee Fiser, Sandra Rivers, Sean Botkin, and Dmitri Vorobiev.